qxdddliu/m-1/README.md

 which u can read about [here](http://waitbutwhy.com/2017/04/neuralink.html).

 2day, many groups of imaginative, couragous, funny, nice, smart, hard working, & resourceful people r trying 2 build `AGI` 2 help humanity.
-However, `Q` believes AGI shouldn't b built bcause:
+However, `Q` believes `AGI` shouldn't b built bcause:

 1. Humans r the dominant species on Earth bcause of our imagination, courage, sense of humor, kindness, intelligence, work ethic, & resourcefulness.
+In that order.
 2. `Assumption:` If we accidentally code a new species of `AGI`s there is no way 4 humans 2 distribute the `AGI`s' power.
 3. There is a very high probability that the 1st `AGI` will use humans 4 purposes we do `!`want.
 Power tends 2 corrupt & absolute power corrupts absolutely.
 Just look @ how we treat species that r less intelligent than us.